While saving money is important, investing wisely is even more crucial, as it allows you to maximise your wealth over time.

 As the name suggests, a SIP involves investing a fixed sum of money at regular intervals (usually monthly, though you could invest quarterly too).
 Then, a money market expert takes this money and buys units of a scheme, usually a mutual fund, at a pre-determined frequency.

-SIPs allow you to invest in securities in a safe and secure way.
+SIPs allow you to invest in securities safely and securely.
 You don’t have to worry about selecting the right securities as your financial advisor will do so on your behalf.
-Also, since you have the option to invest flexibly, this option is suited to all kinds of investors.
+Also, since you can invest flexibly, this option is suited to all kinds of investors.
 It doesn’t matter if you’re an experienced investor or are investing for the first time.

-This simply means that the interest you earn is compound in nature as opposed to simple interest.
-For example, if you invest Rs.5,000 at 10% for 5 years, the interest will be Rs.2,500.
-So, your total gain will be Rs.7,500.
 On the other hand, when interest is compounded on Rs.
-5,000 your total interest earnings will be Rs.
+5,000, your total interest earnings will be Rs.
 3,052.55.
 In turn, your total gain will be Rs.
 8,052.55.
-Here, in the first year you earn Rs.
+Here, in the first year, you earn Rs.
 500 as interest.
 This is compounded, which means that it is added to your principal.
 As a result, the principal for the second year is Rs.
 5,500.
-This method allows the interest to earn returns too, thereby enriching your benefits.
+This method allows the interest to earn returns, too, thereby enriching your benefits.

-The difference between the two may seem nominal, but when you invest in an SIP for a long period the benefit of compounding is staggering.
-For instance, when you invest for a period of 20 years or more, the total amount is more than double than what you would earn if you were to receive simple interest on it.
+The difference between the two may seem nominal, but the benefit of compounding is staggering when you invest in a SIP for an extended period.
+For instance, when you invest for 20 years or more, the total amount is more than double what you would earn if you were to receive simple interest on it.

-Rupee cost averaging is the outcome of the way in which your SIP operates.
-Your financial expert will buy more securities when prices are low, and buy lesser units when prices are high.
+Rupee cost averaging is the outcome of how your SIP operates.
+Your financial expert will buy more securities when prices are low and buy lesser units when the prices are high.
 Over a long period, this system evens out the impact of market fluctuations, giving you better returns.
-This is what makes an SIP a winning investment option.
+This is what makes a SIP a winning investment option.

 Using a calculator is a quick and easy way to find the best SIP.
 Take a look at how you can use one.